 Soon after leaving Seminole Canyon State Park, you’ll cross the Pecos River.
 Be aware that this area is still close to the Texas-Mexico border, so there’s a lot of routine Border Patrol activity and traffic stops.

-You’ll be in Langtry soon, where Judge Roy Bean announced that he was the “Law West of the Pecos,” so it’s worth a stop to look around before entering what was “his” territory.
+You’ll be in Langtry soon, where Judge Roy Bean announced that he was the “Law West of the Pecos,” so stop to look around before entering what was “his” territory.

 The tiny town of Langtry is mostly a shrine to an eccentric lawman.